 Job Skills Training

-Project Living Hope is making preparations to open a job skills training facility in Camp Marie, Haiti.
-We plan to offer programs in auto mechanics, computers, English, and more based on input we receive from people in that community.
-We will employ Haitian instructors and also bring in volunteer instructors from the United States.
-Upon completing their programs, the students will be placed in internship positions to further develop their skills.
-We also want to teach entrepreneurship and money management.
-If you have skills or interests in any of these areas and want to get involved, we'd love to get connected with you.
+Our job skills programs employ Haitian instructors and also bring in volunteer instructors from the United States.
+Upon completing the programs, students will be placed in internship positions to further develop their skills.
+We also see a huge need for entrepreneurship and money management training courses and we hope to offer these soon.
+Do you have skills or interests in any of these areas and want to get involved?
+Email us.
+We'd love to get connected with you!

 In January, we launched our adult English courses.
 Our classes quickly filled and now have a waiting list.
 While all secondary students in Haiti receive English grammar instruction, a small percentage of Haitians have the opportunity to learn to speak and understand English.

 English is a valuable skill in Haiti, providing job opportunities in hospitality, interpretation, administration, and education.

 Haitians know that learning English could open up new doors of opportunities for them and many jumped at the chance to learn English right in their community.
 We have one Haitian teacher, Gerald, teaching two classes two afternoons a week, but we foresee growing this program in the coming year.